 The cost of using this system is essentially free, assuming you’re a resident with an SNS number or número de utente.
 There are sometimes some small charges – €5 here and €20 there – which makes it slightly different from other countries where treatment is completely free, but the costs are so low it’s almost negligible.

-According to Dr. Michael Averbukh, CEO & Managing Partner at Serenity, “the biggest challenge is understanding how to navigate the Portuguese system.
-There are fantastic doctors and nurses within both the private and public sector, but most patients don’t know which doctors and specialists they need to see – and, unfortunately, it’s often up to the patient to know how to navigate the system.
-That’s why we created Serenity, where you have a single point of contact who can manage your case, tell you which hospitals to visit, and which doctors you need to see.”
+According to Dr. Michael Averbukh, CEO & Managing Partner at Serenity, “The biggest challenge is understanding how to navigate the Portuguese system.
+There are fantastic doctors and nurses within both the private and public sector, but most patients don’t know which doctors and specialists they need to see – and, unfortunately, it’s often up to the patient to know how to navigate the system.“

 The Private System